tytydraco/yessleep/out/The_Silver_Tune_Part_1.md

 *A thing of eyes, that all survey?*

-*When Coldness Wraps This Suffering Clay* , Paragraph one.
+When Coldness Wraps This Suffering Clay, Paragraph one.

 Lord Byron, 1815